zephrax/daemon.node/README.md

 ### daemon.daemon(script, args, opt)

 Spawn the `script` with given `args` array as a daemonized process.
+Return the `child` process object.

 opt can optionally contain the following arguments:
 * stdout (file descriptor for stdout of the daemon)